dathan/blog/content/posts/using-playwright-with-golang-and-python-to-grab-js-generated-csv.md

 ---
-title: "Using Playwight With Golang and Python to Grab Js Generated Csv"
+title: "Using Playwright With Golang and Python to Grab Js Generated Csv"
 date: 2023-04-25T16:10:17-07:00
 draft: false
 ---